Whether it contains real sugar or a substitute, vets say that all chocolate has the potential to be poisonous for dogs.

 What About the Other Types of Chocolate?

 After a dog eats enough of any type of dark chocolate, fast and irregular heartbeats are the most common clinical sign.
 Additional symptoms could include seizures, tremors, vomiting, and even death.

 From candy to ice cream, milk chocolate exists in abundance.
 While its theobromine levels are lower than that of dark chocolate, it still contains enough to poison dogs.

 Baker’s or Semisweet Chocolate

 More trouble lurks in the potential for additional ingredients.
 Foods like Macadamia nuts, raisins, and peanut butter contribute to the already-negative effects of baker’s chocolate.

 As a rule of paw, steer clear of giving your dog any foods containing chocolate.
 Chocolate cake, ice cream, cookies, chocolate milk, and so many other things we eat are loaded with this potential danger for dogs.

 Many of the common allergy symptoms our dogs suffer from, stems from the food they eat.

 Even more than baker’s chocolate, cocoa powder’s theobromine levels are significantly high.
 Unsweetened cocoa powder has been shown to possess the highest concentration of methylxanthines (theobromine) of all chocolate preparations.

 What to Do If Your Dog Eats Chocolate

-If your dog eats chocolate, you must determine what kind and how much chocolate she ate.
-Without knowing the details, it's difficult to determine what the effects will be.
+If your dog eats chocolate, you must determine how much chocolate they ate.
+Without knowing the details, it’s difficult to determine what the effects will be.

 It’s safe to say that your dog sneaking a few licks of your ice cream cone is much less dangerous than him eating a few squares of baker’s chocolate.

 If the theobromine hasn’t yet been absorbed, a veterinarian might only have to perform a checkup, induce vomiting, and give fluid therapy.

 What Are Some Treatments?

 Treatment depends on what kind of and how much chocolate was eaten.
 In addition to induced vomiting, activated charcoal may help to reduce the continuous recirculation and resorption of theobromine in some cases.